 “I know, it’s terrible, and I feel for Randy,” Christine said, “but he is an adult now, and he’s responsible for his own actions.”

-fountain for a little more then moved along.
-They walked up the east side of the park and the sound of the splashing water faded away as they came alongside a wall of traffic noise.
 “You know,” Jason began, “I actually used to be jealous of Randy.
 I always had chores to do, a little sister and brother to look after, had to be home by a certain time, but it seemed Randy could do just about anything he wanted, could come and go as he pleased, could stay up as late as he wanted.
 I thought he was so lucky.”

-“You’re the one who was lucky,” Christine countered.
-“He needed that kind of structure and guidance.
-He’d be a different person right now if he had.”
+“You’re the one who was lucky,” Christine said.
+“He needed that kind of structure and responsibility.
+What if he had.”

-Jason noticed the concrete front steps and large white pillars of Saint Joseph’s Cathedral in his right periphery as he reflected further.
+“Yeah, if only.”
+Jason noticed the concrete front steps and large white pillars of Saint Joseph’s Cathedral up ahead in his right periphery as they walked ahead.
 “Randy has been one of my best friends for almost as long as I can remember, and I thought it was always going to be that way.
-I just never imagined Randy not being a part of my life.”
+I just never imagined Randy ending up on the path that he’s on.”
 He dwelt some more as they walked along.
 “I know the smart thing would be to just let it all go and get on with my life.
-But how do you that?”
+But how do you do that?”

 “Doesn’t feel like enough.”

 “You’ve done more for Randy than anyone else, and that’s all anyone can do.”

 “I suppose,” Jason said.
 “Really too bad if that’s the case.
 I just wish he’d stop hanging out with Darren and all those other sketchy bastards.
 That’s a bad scene.”